 Services like Shadow or GeForce Now give you access to a virtual computer or processor that you can log into from different devices.
 This means you don’t need to buy overpriced hardware to play the newest titles, but you’ll still have to buy your own games.

 On the other hand, services like Playstation Now and Jump provide a preset library of games that are kept fully updated and can be played from your console or PC.
-Utilizing emerging game delivery technology, you can expect latency-free and high-quality gameplay that works as though you’re playing on a high quality rig with a local install of the game.
+Utilizing emerging game delivery technology, you can expect latency-free and high-quality gameplay that works as though you’re playing on a high-quality rig with a local install of the game.

 As the required technology matures and expands, game streaming services are placing a lot of emphasis on developing methods that provide latency-free gaming with no graphic degradation.
 Since streaming requires constant interaction between the local machine, the cloud computer, and all your peripherals, this is a tall order.

 Still, there are a number of exciting options to choose from.
-Every game streaming service provider has their own way of addressing the issue, each with its own formula for providing solid gameplay.
+Every game streaming service provider has its own way of addressing the issue, each with its own formula for providing solid gameplay.
 Let’s have a look.

 Best Game Streaming Services

-In this section we’ll check out the best video game streaming services on the market.
+In this section, we’ll check out the best video game streaming services on the market.
 We’ve included a snapshot of features and a summary for each service.

 - Blade’s game streaming service